Library Online Events FAQs

 Interactive workshops (Zoom meetings): Attendees have control over their audio and video settings and can chat with participants.
 In an interactive workshop, you will be able to control the settings of your microphone and camera yourself, i.e. mute/unmute your microphone and turn on/off your camera.

-If I can’t attend the online event can I still view the session?
+If I can’t attend the online event, can I still view the session?

 That depends.
-We may record some events and make them available to view after the session but not all events will be recorded.
+We may record some events and make them available to view after the session, but not all events will be recorded.

 Is there a waitlist if the event is booked out?

 Yes!
 If an event is booked out, there is a waitlist.
 You can join the waitlist by registering on the event page.
-Attendees are encouraged to cancel if they cannot attend and often spaces will become available.

 Help!
 The event is happening now and I don’t know what to do!?